Genetex

 GeneTex, Inc. is a multinational life sciences reagent manufacturer and biotechnology company that develops, licenses, and sells research antibodies and other products.
 Its active catalog of almost 50,000 items is composed of antibodies, recombinant proteins, and other reagents for use by academic and industry investigators involved in basic and translational biomedical research.
 GeneTex’s product listing spans the spectrum of biomedicine with catalogs focused on cancer biology, neuroscience, cell biology, infectious disease, metabolism, epigenetics, immunology, and ten other research areas.
 As an antibody manufacturer, GeneTex has adopted a recombinant monoclonal antibody production platform and refined validation strategies to generate best-in-class reagents characterized by performance consistency, scalability, and reliability.

 History

-GeneTex was established in 1997 in San Antonio, Texas by the renowned scientists Joel B. Baseman, C. Kent Osborne, Wen‑Hwa Lee, and Eva Y.-H. P. Lee.
+GeneTex was established in 1997 in San Antonio, Texas by the scientists Joel B. Baseman, C. Kent Osborne, Wen‑Hwa Lee, and Eva Y.-H. P. Lee.
 In 2007, the company invested in a major expansion by opening production and development facilities in Taiwan.
 Two years later, the U.S. headquarters moved to Irvine, California to be closer to major universities and biotech hubs.
 In 2020, GeneTex established new facilities in Taiwan dedicated to recombinant monoclonal antibody production and augmented product quality assurance procedures.